webqit/realdom/README.md

 // But "p" doesn't match as a node connected to the context (document in this case)
 // and so isn't delivered

-// But it's caught by the observer const div = document.createElement( 'div' );
+// But it's caught by the observer when added to the context const div = document.createElement( 'div' );
 div.appendChild( p );
 document.body.appendChild( div );